The Black Starlets' 1995 squad and the curse of knee injuries

 However, in a previous interview, Amaniampong stated that he is grateful to have a good living after football.

-"even though I didn’t play to expectation like others, am very proud of where God has brought me because looking at some situations some of my teammates are in, I can see is far better,” he said in an interview with Ahotor FM in 2020.
+"Even though I didn’t play to expectations like others, I'm very proud of where God has brought me because looking at some situations some of my teammates are in.
+I can see is far better,” he said in an interview with Ahotor FM in 2020.

 Awudu Issaka